pramsey/crunchyblog/waiting-postgis-32-3/index.md

   WHERE rid IN (102, 103)
 ```

-The [ST_Contour](http://postgis.net/docs/manual-dev/RT_ST_Contour.html) function returns a set of tuple values (geom, id, value), so we can write the results directly into a table structure.
+Generating the 378 contour lines takes about 200ms.

 ![Contours generated at 50 meters](img/contour3.jpg)

-These contours have been generated one raster chip at a time, so as you might expect, there are some inconsistencies at the raster boundaries.
+These contours have been generated one raster chip at a time, so as you might expect, there are some inconsistencies at the **raster boundaries**.

 ![Contours edge error](img/contour4.jpg)